diecccoo/Cultural-heritage-bigdata-project/kafka-producers/README.md

-# Kafka Producers for Simulated Ingestion of Metadata and Users Annotations
+# Kafka producers for simulated ingestion

 This directory contains two Kafka producers responsible for simulating data ingestion in a scalable big data system designed for museums, libraries, and heritage sites.